 Melbourne suburb profile

-Melbourne, VIC 3004, is a vibrant and bustling area located just south of the Melbourne CBD, encompassing parts of the iconic St Kilda Road and the picturesque Albert Park Lake.
-Known for its mix of commercial and residential spaces, this area offers a dynamic urban lifestyle with easy access to cultural landmarks, shopping, and dining options.
-The proximity to public transport and major roads ensures seamless connectivity to the rest of Melbourne.
-With its blend of modern apartments and green spaces, Melbourne 3004 is a sought-after location for professionals and city dwellers seeking a lively yet convenient environment.
+Melbourne, VIC 3004, is a vibrant and bustling area located just south of the Melbourne CBD, encompassing parts of the iconic St Kilda Road.
+Known for its mix of commercial and residential spaces, this area offers a dynamic urban lifestyle with easy access to the city's cultural and business hubs.
+The precinct is renowned for its proximity to the Royal Botanic Gardens, Albert Park Lake, and a variety of dining and entertainment options.
+With excellent public transport links and a thriving local economy, Melbourne 3004 is a sought-after location for professionals and residents seeking the best of city living.

 Melbourne property market performance